PeterLemon/N64/Translate/Kira to Kaiketsu! 64 Tanteidan/README.md

 Translation by krom (Peter Lemon).<br />
 <br />
 All code compiles out of box with the bass assembler by byuu.<br />
-I use a special version of bass by ARM9 which has been updated with SuperFX/GSU Risc output:<br />
+I use a special version of bass by ARM9 which has been updated with N64 MIPS output:<br />
 https://github.com/ARM9/bass<br />
 I have also included an IPS file of the translation as a patch.<br />
 <br />